rkgIITBh/data-structures.github.io/HTML/graphSearch.md

 </p>
 The tree edges are color-coded by red, and the non-tree edges are color-coded by blue.
 Every vertex has a pair of numbers.
 The first number is the DFS number, and the second is the reverse DFS number of the vertex.
 The graph has 20 vertices and the numbering of the vertices starts from 0.
+For a connected graph like the given example, DFS generates a spanning tree.
+The tree is called DFS spanning tree or simply DFS tree.
+The tree edges are those edges that lead to a new vertex during DFS.
+A non-tree edge lead to previously a discovered vertex (old vertex).
+In other words, a non-tree edge joins a pair of vertices not related by ancestor descendant relations in the DFS tree.

+The DFS and the reverse DFS numbers of a vertex <i>v</i> also represents the start and the finish time of DFS at </i>v</i>.
+The difference between the two number is equal to the number of descendant <i>v</i> in the DFS tree.
+For example, the vertes with start time 4 has its finish time 15.
+It implies that vertex 4 has 11 descendants in the DFS tree, i.e., the subtree rooted at vertex 4 has 12 vertices including itself.

+<strong>DFS start and finish times</strong>: The difference between DFS finish and the DFS start
+time of a vertex <i>v</i> gives the number of descendant of <i>v</i> in the DFS spanning tree.

 [Back to Index](../index.md)